Hearing & Communication

 Hearing is a critical part of a child's communication development.
 Even a mild or fluctuating hearing loss can affect a child's communication development so it's important to identify any loss as early as possible.

 Temporary hearing loss can mean that the child is able to hear well one day but not the next.
 This is sometimes referred to as fluctuating hearing loss, which can be difficult to identify.
 People may talk about the child having 'middle ear' problems, fluid in their ear or sometimes glue ear.
-See the pages on ear infections and glue ear.

 Permanent hearing loss may be in one or both ears and can be different in each ear.